az-cat/az-hpcapps/README.md

 clusters that you can use to run benchmarks for common high-performance computing (HPC) applications.
 This repo also serves as a catalog of HPC applications that you can use for benchmark testing.
-More than a dozen common HPC applications are currently supported, including several ANSYS simulators and Star-CCM+, and you can add more as needed as described in this guide.
+More than a dozen common HPC applications are currently supported, including several ANSYS solvers and Star-CCM+, and you can add more as needed as described in this guide.

 | Build Images | Run Jobs |